NCSU-Libraries/visualization_gallery_presentations/README.md

 # Vizstudio Presentations

-An HTML/CSS/Javascript framework for creating multimedia presentations in the visualization Studio at D.H.
+An HTML/CSS/Javascript framework for creating multimedia presentations in the Visualization Studio at D.H.
 Hill, Jr. Library.

 > This project is a work in progress.
 If you have ideas for new functionality, please submit an issue.